slaubi/the-fast-track/README.md

 Code, directives, references, and file paths are identical across all locales of a given version; only the prose and the heading underlines differ.

+Images and screenshots are identical across locales, so each translation symlinks its `images/` and `screenshots/` directories to the English ones instead of duplicating them.
+The only localized image is the preface illustration, which each locale keeps as a real file under its own `illustrations/` directory.

 ## Contributing

 We welcome contributions, but please read the rules below before opening a pull